-Matlab review: A Matlab review session will be held Friday, January 21, from 1:15-2:30 in 550D.
+Matlab review: A Matlab review session will be scheduled, TBA.

 Prerequisites

 This course is intended for master's students and first year Ph.D. students, and is particularly targeted at students who wish to use Markov chains for applied work in operations and management.
 The main prerequisite for the course is probability at the level of MS&E 220; an acceptable substitute is Stat 116.
 Note that this is a hard constraint; we will not be reviewing any of the material from these courses in class.
 Students without this prerequisite can only enroll with permission of the instructor.
 The other primary prerequisite for the class is some familiarity with linear algebra and matrices, at the level of Math 51.